Sequential Fundraising and Mutual Insurance

 As we will show, we can roll together, for each player, the private quality of a signal in $[\frac{1}{2},1]$ and the private binary signal of $\omega$, into a new type in $[0, 1]$ that obeys MLRP.
 We will also demonstrate that the players' optimal behavior is crucially affected by the {\em range} of the quality distribution.
 We mark by $Q$ the maximal value in the quality distribution support, and by $R$ the minimal value. $Q = 1$ when there is non-zero probability for a type whose signal deterministically reveals the state of the world.
 This translates to an MLRP model with unbounded support, which, as usual in unbounded models (see \cite{Smith2012}), precludes herding (because a sufficiently-informed player's signal can overcome any prior, no matter how good or bad).

 We assume $Q < 1$, which leads to an MLRP model with bounded support, making herding and cascades possible.
-This is because the assumption that there exist players who have perfect knowledge of the state of the world appears unrealistic to us.
+This is because the existence of players who have perfect knowledge of the state of the world appears unrealistic to us.
 Most questions, and especially predictions (of, e.g., the weather, sporting events, or the success of ventures), have too many unknowns to be answered exactly.
 This is borne out by empirical studies (e.g., \cite{goel2010prediction}, \cite{ban2018all}) that indicate that predictions are limited in their accuracy, even if formed by aggregation of several opinions.